 Arjan & Anieke: 'What education did you follow and what is the most important lesson you learned there?'

-Laura: 'I studied Lifestyle Design at the Willem de Kooning Academy in Rotterdam; here you learn about future-oriented concept development.
-Within this education I experienced a lot of freedom to experiment, this fueled my fascination for material development.
+Laura: ‘I studied Lifestyle Design at the Willem de Kooning Academy in Rotterdam; you learn about future-oriented concept development here.
+I experienced a lot of freedom to experiment within this program, which sparked my fascination for material development.
 I see an internship at Studio Nienke Hoogvliet as the most valuable period of my studies.
-What contributed to this is that at that time she herself was a starting designer, which I found very instructive.
+What contributed to this is that she was a starting designer herself at that time, which I found very educational.
 The most important lesson I learned is the importance of perseverance.

 'What I would like to pass on to the next generation of designers is: follow your intuition.'